The

 Death

 The Death domain is concerned with the forces that cause death, as well as the negative energy that gives rise to undead creatures.
-Deities such as Chemosh, Myrkul, and Wee Jas are patrons of necromancers, death knights, liches, mummy lords, and vampires.
-Gods of the Death domain also embody murder (Anubis, Bhaal, and Pyremius), pain (Iuz or Loviatar), disease or poison (Incabulos, Talona, or Morgion), and the underworld (Hades and Hel).
+Deities such as Myrkul are patrons of necromancers, death knights, liches, mummy lords, and vampires.
+Gods of the Death domain also embody murder (Anubis and Bhaal), pain (Loviatar), disease or poison (Talona), and the underworld (Hades and Hel).

 Spells & Abilities